Leila Sansour

+Early life and education

+Leila Sansour was born in Moscow on 16 February 1966, to a Palestinian father and a Russian mother.
 Sansour is from an old Palestinian Roman Catholic family.
-She was born in Moscow, February 16, 1966, when her father, Anton, was teaching mathematics at Moscow State University.
-Leila Sansour and her family moved to the city of Bethlehem in 1973.
-Anton Sansour became one of the founders of the Bethlehem University, previously a Roman Catholic seminary.
+Her father Anton was teaching mathematics at Moscow State University.
+Sansour and her family moved to Bethlehem in 1972.
+Her father became one of the founders of the Bethlehem University, previously a Catholic seminary.

+Sansour studied at the Sorbonne, Moscow State University and the University of Warwick.

+Career

 Sansour is a film director who produced the film Jeremy Hardy vs. the Israeli Army [2003], following the British comedian Jeremy Hardy and his travails during the siege of Bethlehem in 2002.
 She began her film work in television and produced the series Cultural Portraits for Al Jazeera, featuring profiles of prominent Arabs who had made a significant world contribution in the arts, science or politics.

-Sansour studied at the Sorbonne, Moscow State University and the University of Warwick.
 Her most recent work is the film and awareness campaign Open Bethlehem.
-The film has screened in festivals in the U.K., and toured Canada in September 2016, screening in Montreal, Vancouver, Toronto, and Edmonton.
+The film screened in festivals in the U.K., and toured Canada in September 2016, screening in Montreal, Vancouver, Toronto, and Edmonton.
 Open Bethlehem is an international campaign that works to promote global engagement with Bethlehem as a real and contemporary city in the Middle East.
 It does so by supporting the distribution of communication tools about Bethlehem to boost international interest and awareness and by promoting visits to Bethlehem through established and specialized tour operators.
 The campaign also works to develop a network of passionate ambassadors for the city through the Bethlehem Passport Program.

+Personal life

+Sansour married the English writer Nicholas Blincoe, having met while studying at Warwick.
+The couple reside in London.